- Sam Taylor-Johnson

 - 125 min.

 - Release Date

 None of this would matter if interesting characters inhabited Fifty Shades of Grey, but there are none to be found.
-Questions about Ana’s motivations bother us, until we remember she’s very inexperienced in relationships.
-To be sure, any self-respecting woman would have run far, far away from Christian at the first mention of a NDA, not to mention Christian’s later dom-sub contract.
+Questions about Ana’s motivations bother us until we remember she’s very inexperienced in relationships.
+To be sure, any self-respecting woman would have run far, far away from Christian at the first mention of an NDA, not to mention Christian’s later dom-sub contract.
 So what does she see in him?
-Christian is bland, robotic, but good looking enough, I suppose (though, Dornan has a nasty case of dead-eyes).
+Christian is bland, robotic, but good-looking enough, I suppose.
 Without an interesting dimension beneath his exterior layer, the Irish actor plays him un-emotive from behind a rigid American accent.
 He’s broody and, as Ana observes on multiple occasions, unable to articulate his feelings.
 When she asks why he must punish her to achieve pleasure, he responds, “This is how I am.”
-(How does such a poor communicator preside over a billion-dollar company?)
+How does such a poor communicator preside over a billion-dollar company?
 But because she’s naïve, she overlooks his utterly deficient personality in favor of his fancy cars, posh apartments, helicopter rides, and glider flights.
 Or maybe she just enjoys how he showers her with gifts: a first-edition copy of Tess of the D’Urbervilles, a new laptop, and an Audi.
 By the time Ana confesses her love for Christian, we cannot help but wonder what she’s fallen in love with—there’s nothing there.